About the Epidemiology for Public Health Professionals Certificate Program

 The certificate program can be completed entirely with a combination of online and on-campus courses.

-The certificate program is designed for masters and doctoral students enrolled at the Bloomberg School of Public Health and in other university divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
-JHSPH MAS students are not eligible to apply until they have completed their primary degree program.
+The certificate program is designed for master's and doctoral students enrolled at the Bloomberg School of Public Health and in other university divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
+BSPH MAS students are not eligible to apply until they have completed their primary degree program.

 Applying to the certificate program as a JHU graduate student

 Applicants who are already enrolled in graduate programs at JHU must submit a short letter of interest and CV/resumé to the Certificate Program Contact, and complete a Declaration of Intent form prior to starting coursework.

 Summer Institute, 1st, 2nd, Winter Institute, 3rd, and 4th